-We create the very best 3D model of the comet 67P for NASA’s CAESAR development team.
+We have created the very best 3D model of the comet 67P for NASA’s CAESAR development team.

 It has been long since March 2004, when Rosetta was launched towards 67P, but it was only two years ago when the mission ended.
 Rosetta has been one of ESA‘s most ambitious missions and also one of their biggest success.
 It became a milestone in space exploration after shedding light on the first days of our Solar System, the origin of water on Earth, the nature of comets and many more great questions.